thycotic/privman-docs/ui/navigation/index.md

 ## Table Grid Contents

-On any table grid, the user has an option to filter on a what is displayed in the grid.
+On any table grid, the user has an option to filter on what is displayed in the grid.

 | Page | Options |
 | ----- | ----- |